 Teaching my fitness boot camps caused overuse injuries to keep piling up.

-Now that I am 41 years old, I just want all my body parts to work right again.
+Now that I am 41 years old, I’ve got my body parts to work right again.
 I’ve chosen several movements that I think indicate a body that is working pretty darned good.
 When I started I was stuck.
 Couldn’t even do the beginner version of each exercise.

 Who Is Raymond Burton?